Brookoko/OSLabs/README.md

 The details of implementation and explanation of algorithm can be found [here](./Lab1/README.md).

 ## Lab2: _Page allocator_
-The first laboratory work is about creating page allocator to improve allocator implementation developed in the last work.
+The second laboratory work is about creating page allocator to improve allocator implementation developed in the last work.
 The details of implementation and explanation of algorithm can be found [here](./Lab2/README.md).

+## Lab3: _Process Manager_
+The third laboratory work is about simulating process manager The details of implementation and explanation of algorithm can be found [here](./Lab2/README.md).